geosim/QAD/help/help_en/qad.rst

 Optional fields:

--  an integer number field to store the unique ID of the dimension (necessary if you want to group the objects of a dimension, and implement the erasing and editing features of an existing dimension)
+-  | an integer number field to store the unique ID of the dimension
+   | This field is required if you want to group the objects of the same
+     dimension and implement the erasing and editing features of an existing dimension.
+Because it must be a unique value field, actually, it is supported for PostGIS table only where you have to create a serial type not null field which is the primary key of the table. (i.e. “id”).
+In addition to this you have to create another bigint type field which will be managed by QAD to store the dimension ID (i.e. “dim\_id”).
+Shape files don’t let QAD group objects of the same dimension so, after drawing a dimension, every objects will be independent each one from the other.

 -  a character field to store the color of the dimension text